mitch-b/course-in-a-box/modules/client/_posts/2000-01-03-setting-up-the-core.markdown

 // ...
 ```

-## Adjust index.html to load Component.js
+## Adjust index.html to load our UIComponent instead of a NavContainer

-Since we have now created a UIComponent which will set up our initial view (`App.view.xml`), let's change our `index.html`.
+Since we have now created an extension of UIComponent which will set up our initial view (`App.view.xml`), let's change our `index.html`.
 The default bootstrapping that the UI5 SDK does is create your initial view using JavaScript in the index.
-Let's clear that out and instantiate our new UIComponent instead.
+Like we just read, using a NavContainer (which we get with `sap.m.App`), we don't get the powerful deep-linking capabilities of our router.
+So let's swap out a NavContainer for our UIComponent.

 1. Open `index.html`
 1. Find the following context: